 David vs. GSP

-GSP is undoubtedly very accomplished in MMA.
+GSP is undoubtedly very accomplished in MMA and deserves lots of respect.
 Yet do his muscles give him good posture?
 An interesting way to approach this question is to place him side by side with Michelangelo’s David, a timeless standard of physical beauty.

 While both GSP and David are sculpted and toned, their postures are noticeably different.
-David’s neck is long and his chest is open, while GSP’s neck appears relatively short and his shoulders are rounded.
-Why is this so?
-From a musculature perspective GSP’s trapezius, the large muscle in the upper back, is overbuilt compared to his chest.
+David’s neck is long and his chest is open, while GSP’s neck appears relatively short and his shoulders are somewhat rounded.
+Why?
+From a musculature perspective, GSP’s upper trapezius - part the large muscle in the upper back - is overbuilt compared to his chest.
 Hence his shoulders seem bulky, causing his neck to look short and his chest to look closed.
 Take a look at GSP and David from the side:

 Good posture requires balanced muscles